 Superman Returns was spoofed in Epic Movie (2007).

 Bryan Singer next went onto make the Tom Cruise vehicle Valkyrie (2008) about the true-life plot to assassinate Hitler and the fairytale adventure Jack the Giant Slayer (2013). before returning to the X-Men franchise with X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
-Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, the horror anthology Trick R Treat (2008), X: First Class (2011), and the horror films My Eleventh (2014) and The Taking (2014).
+Singer has also executive produced the tv mini-series The Triangle (2005) about the Bermuda Triangle, the horror anthology Trick R Treat (2008), X: First Class (2011), the horror films My Eleventh (2014) and The Taking (2014), and the tv series Legion (2017 ).
 Brandon Routh later went onto play another DC Comics superhero Ray Palmer/The Atom in episodes of Arrow (2012 ) and The Flash (2014 ) and became a regular in the series Legends of Tomorrow (2016 ).

 (Winner in this sites Top 10 Films of 2006 list.
 Winner for Best Actor (Brandon Routh), Best Supporting Actor (Kevin Spacey) and Best Special Effects.
 Nominee for Best Director (Bryan Singer), Best Supporting Actress (Parker Posey) and Best Production Design at this sites Best of 2006 Awards).